plotly/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/buildpack_detection.md

 that is then run as a container on the Dash Enterprise server or the Kubernetes cluster.
 It's a higher-level abstraction of a Dockerfile.

 Dash Enterprise supports buildpacks for Python, Conda and R.

-By default, when Dash Enterprise detects a `requirements.txt` file it will use the **Python buildpack**.
-This automatic detection can be overridden by a `.buildpacks` file.